dojot/docs/source/security/mqtt-tls.rst

 ----------

-EJBCA (https://www.ejbca.org) is a complete Private Key Infrastructure (PKI) capable to manage  CAs, cryptography keys and certificates.
+EJBCA (https://www.ejbca.org) is a complete Private Key Infrastructure (PKI) capable to manage  CAs, cryptographic keys and certificates.
 EJBCA provides a SOAP, web and a command line interface.
 EJBCA-REST is an wrapper on top of EJBCA that provides modern interfaces, like REST and Kafka.